 - 5.1 A personal service company or personal service trust as defined in the Fourth Schedule is an "employee" for purposes of employees' tax.
 Therefore, employees' tax must be deducted from remuneration paid or payable to a personal service company or personal service trust. - 5.2 A labour broker would not be granted an exemption certificate where any one of the prohibitions mentioned in paragraph 4.2.2 above applies. - 5.3 Section 23(k) of the Act affects a personal service company, a personal service trust and a labour broker without an exemption certificate.
-In terms of this section, any expenses incurred by a personal service company, personal service trust or labour broker without an exemption certificate, other than amounts paid or payable to employees as remuneration, are not permitted as a deduction for purposes of calculating taxable income.
+In terms of this section, any expenses incurred by a personal service company, personal service trust or labour broker without an exemption certificate, other than expenses mentioned in paragraph 4.1.4 above in respect of personal service company or personal service trust or amounts paid or payable to employees as remuneration in respect of a labour broker, are not permitted as a deduction for purposes of calculating taxable income.
 The Act does not make provision for the apportionment of deductions where a personal service company, personal service trust or labour broker is in receipt of more than one type of income.
-If a company, close corporation or trust falls within the above definitions, the provisions of section 23(k) of the Act will apply. - 5.4 A personal service company, a personal service trust and a labour broker without an exemption certificate would, furthermore, not qualify as a "small business corporation" for purposes of the lower tax rates applicable to small business corporations. - 5.5 A personal service company and a labour broker that is company without an exemption certificate would be subject to tax at the rate of 34%, as opposed to the normal corporate tax rate (currently of 29%).
-A personal service trust remains taxable at normal trust rates (not the rates applicable to special trusts). - 5.6 It may become apparent, during the tax year, that a personal service company, personal service trust or a labour broker will earn more than 80% of its income from one source.
-To avoid this unforeseen circumstance, employers must ensure at the outset that this situation is anticipated and that the applicable employees' tax has been deducted.
+If a company, close corporation or trust falls within the above definitions, the provisions of section 23(k) of the Act will apply. - 5.4 A personal service company, a personal service trust and a labour broker without an exemption certificate would, furthermore, not qualify as a "small business corporation" (as defined in section 12E of the Act) for purposes of the lower tax rates applicable to small business corporations. - 5.5 A personal service company and a labour broker (that is a company) without an exemption certificate would be subject to tax at the rate of 34%, as opposed to the normal corporate tax rate (currently of 29%).
+A personal service trust remains taxable at normal trust rates (currently 40%) and not the rates applicable to special trusts. - 5.6 It may become apparent, during the tax year, that a personal service company, personal service trust or a labour broker will earn more than 80% of its income from one source.
+To avoid this unforeseen circumstance, employers must ensure at the outset that this situation is anticipated and that the applicable employees' tax has been deducted. - 5.7 The client is not required to deduct employees' tax if the company, close corporation or trust provided the client with an affidavit or solemn declaration stating that not more than 80% of the income of that company, close corporation or trust will be derived from one client.
+But this exemption only applied if the client relied on the affidavit or solemn declaration in good faith.